Background and Aims

 GAP Phylogenomics: Australian Angiosperm Tree of Life (AAToL) Stage 1 – Expression of Interest (EOI)

-In the second stream of activity, the GAP Initiative has the ambitious long-term goal of resolving the Australian Angiosperm Tree of Life (AAToL) to species level using a common set of hundreds of (predominantly nuclear) molecular markers.
+GAP Phylogenomics has the ambitious long-term goal of resolving the Australian Angiosperm Tree of Life (AAToL) to species level using a common set of hundreds of (predominantly nuclear) molecular markers.
 This is to be achieved by supporting collaborators to accomplish their research goals that align with GAP Phylogenomics goals, and coordinating these efforts across the botanical research community.
 Work will proceed in three stages (as follows).
 Current resources limit GAP to completion of the first two stages.
 It is anticipated that the genomic and bioinformatic resources, and research capabilities built within the Australian plant research community will help leverage funding for the third stage.

 Stage 1: Resolve the AAToL to genus level using one exemplar species of at least 95% of accepted (APC) Australian angiosperm genera.